-With the Autoresponder feature, you can mock external services and inspect specific output triggered by the response.
+With the Autoresponder feature, you can mock external services, simulate network latency and inspect specific output triggered by the response.
 This functionality can be useful when testing and debugging live websites.

 You can create a new rule with a match condition and an action to be performed.
 The term can be a host name, or the URL, or even the file type.
 If you want to target an URL specifically, you can also set the condition to require an exact match.
 This feature can also help set breakpoints, delay (to imitate network latency), reset the connection, and even close the connection altogether.

 With Fiddler Everywhere, you can collaborate and debug together as a team.
 The tool allows you to save and share sessions over the cloud.
 Users can also comment and resolve issues.